maldoinc/wireup/readme.md

 @app.get("/posts")
 @container.autowire
 # Decorate all targets where the library must perform injection, such as views in an Api.
 # Services are automatically injected based on annotated type.
+# Optional for views when using flask integration.
 def get_posts(post_repository: PostRepository):
     return post_repository.find_all()
 ```

-**3. Ready**

-That was it.
-No, really!

 **Installation**